 A swab or scrape of the skin is usually painless.
 A skin biopsy may be necessary to rule out other problems.
 This usually requires a local anesthetic and stitches to close the wound from the biopsy.

 Palmoplantar pustulosis is sometimes difficult to treat.
 This condition can come and go.
-It’s common for it to disappear and reappear over a long period of time.
+It’s common for it to disappear and reappear over a long period.

 - topical steroids in the form of creams and ointments